 We are sometimes required to ask for two separate forms of security checks before we can authorise a transaction.
-We may have to decline a transaction if you have not provided them (for example, certain transactions may be declined if you try to use contactless payments and don't enter a PIN when asked).
+We may have to decline a transaction if you have not provided them.

 D8 If you ask us to make a payment from your account when will it arrive?